-- The job of AI is to design the agent program: a function that implements the agent mapping from percepts to actions.
-We assume this program will run on some sort of ARCHITECTURE computing device, which we will call architecture. - The architecture might be a plain computer, or it might include special-purpose hardware for certain tasks, such as processing camera images or filtering audio input.
+The job of AI is to design the agent program: a function that implements the agent mapping from percepts to actions.
+We assume this program will run on some sort of ARCHITECTURE computing device, which we will call the architecture.

+The architecture might be a plain computer, or it might include special-purpose hardware for certain tasks, such as processing camera images or filtering audio input.
 It might also include software that provides a degree of insulation between the raw computer and the agent program, so that we can program at a higher level.
-In general, the architecture makes the percepts from the sensors available to the program, runs the program, and feeds the program's action choices to the effectors as they are generated. - The relationship among agents, architectures, and programs can be summed up as follows: agent = architecture + program
+In general, the architecture makes the percepts from the sensors available to the program, runs the program, and feeds the program's action choicesto the effectors as they are generated.

-Agent Type Percepts Actions Goals Environment Medical diagnosis system Symptoms, findings, patient's answers Questions, tests, treatments Healthy patient, minimize costs Patient, hospital Satellite image analysis system Pixels of varying intensity, color Print a categorization of scene Correct categorization Images from orbiting satellite Part-picking robot Pixels of varying intensity Pick up parts and sort into bins Place parts in correct bins Conveyor belt with parts Refinery controller Temperature, pressure readings Open, close valves; adjust temperature Maximize purity, yield, safety Refinery Interactive English tutor Typed words Print exercises, suggestions, corrections Maximize student's score on test Set of students
+Agent Type Percepts Actions Goals Environment Medical diagnosis system Symptoms, findings, patient's answers Questions, tests, treatments Healthy patient, minimize costs Patient, hospital Satellite image analysis system Pixels of varying intensity, color Print a categorization of scene Correct categorization Images from orbiting satellite Part-picking robot Pixels of varying intensity Pick up parts and sort into bins Place parts in correct bins Conveyor belt with parts Refinery controller Temperature, pressure readings Open, close valves; adjust temperature Maximize purity, yield, safety Refinery Interactive English tutor Typed words Print exercises, suggestions, corrections Maximize student's score on test Set of students follows: agent = architecture + program